dmaus2018/phorm/README.md

 # News and noteworthy

+2024-12-03 - the new configuration property "valsvc.api.response.onfailure.http400" can be used to disable returning HTTP 400 on validation failure
 2024-09-17 - updated to phive v10 and ph-diver v3
 2024-05-23 - added UBL.BE rules as well
 2024-01-10 - added XRechnung rules as well